nxssabear/nxssabear-comp163-assignment-6/README.md

 - .isdigit() - Extract phone number digits .isalpha() - Identify state abbreviations
 - F-string formatting with alignment for precise output

-No AI assisstance was used for this assingment, but deeper/clearer explanation on instructions, AI was used.
+No AI assisstance was used for code on this assingment, but deeper/clearer explanation on instructions is where AI was used.

 ## How to Run
 python VanessaG_assignment_5.py